 Health insurance (HI) contributions

 Mandatory HI contributions are applicable to both Vietnamese individuals and expatriates, except those transferred from their mother companies abroad to subsidiary firms in Vietnam (i.e. assignees).
-HI contribution rates are 4.5% of total salary, with 3% contributed by the employer and 1.5% by the employee.
+HI contribution rates are 4.5% of total salary and some allowance, with 3% contributed by the employer and 1.5% by the employee.

 Salary/wage subject to HI contribution is capped at 20 times the minimum basic salary for HI contributions.